 NCRM centre organisation

 The National Centre for Research Methods (NCRM) was established by the Economic and Social Research Council (ESRC) in 2004 and was originally coordinated from the University of Southampton.
-Since 2014 NCRM has been a partnership between three universities with international reputations in methodological research and training in the social sciences: University of Southampton, University of Manchester and University of Edinburgh.
+Since 2014, NCRM has been a partnership between three universities with international reputations in methodological research and training in the social sciences: University of Southampton, The University of Manchester and University of Edinburgh.

 In previous funding phases, NCRM included research nodes and projects based at various universities.
 Many of these have developed innovative research methods and associated resources.
 You can find out more about past NCRM phases, including details of previous research nodes.